Compound Word

 Research

-A comprehensive analysis of morphological productivity in word formation, including compounding, examining under what conditions compound formation is productive in English and providing the theoretical framework for understanding when learner attempts at compound formation succeed or produce non-target forms.
+Summary: Comprehensive analysis of morphological productivity in word formation including compounding; provides the theoretical framework for understanding when learner compound formation attempts succeed or produce non-target forms.

-A psycholinguistic collection examining how compound words are mentally represented and processed — whether as decomposed constituent parts or holistically stored units — with direct implications for understanding L2 compound vocabulary acquisition and compound processing in reading.
+Summary: Psycholinguistic collection examining how compound words are mentally represented and processed — whether as decomposed parts or holistically stored units; directly relevant to L2 compound vocabulary acquisition.

-A typologically informed introduction to morphology, including compounding, that situates English compound patterns within cross-linguistic variation — providing the comparative context needed to understand why L1 speakers of typologically different languages face particular challenges with English or Japanese compound formation.
+Summary: Typologically informed introduction to morphology including compounding; situates English compound patterns within cross-linguistic variation relevant to L1 speakers of typologically different languages.